 The Texas Business Organizations Code became effective as to all entities January 1, 2010.
 No substantive changes were intended in the codification.
-See O'Connor's Texas Civil Rules, Ch.2(H) § 5 and O'Connor's Business Organizations Code "Derivation Table".
+See O'Connor's Texas Civil Rules, Ch.2(H)§5 and O'Connor's Business Organizations Code "Derivation Table".
 Pursuant to Texas Bus.
 Org.
 Code § 5.253, the statutory address for service by the secretary of state is the "most recent address of the [defendant entity] on file with the secretary of state".
 Previously, under the Texas Bus.
 Corp.
 Act, it was the registered office for a domestic corporation.
-Consider pleading both addresses.
-For example, "the most recent address of defendant on file with the secretary of state's office, and defendant's registered office address is: [address]".
+Though no substantive change is intended, practitioners must be familiar with the Bus.
+Org.
+Code.
+The impact of the statutory change will be determined by the appellate courts.